cissagatto/SimilaritiesMultiLabel/README.md

 Gatto, E. C. (2023). **Compute Similarities Measures for Multi-Label Classification**.
 GitHub repository.
 Available at: [https://github.com/cissagatto/SimilaritiesMultiLabel](https://github.com/cissagatto/SimilaritiesMultiLabel).

+## Objectives

+The main objective of this project is to provide tools for computing and analyzing similarity measures between labels in multi-label classification problems.
+By focusing solely on the label space, the project offers a unique perspective on label relationships, independent of the attributes of the data instances.

+## Code Features

+    Multiple Similarity Measures: Implements several well-known similarity measures for categorical data, such as Jaccard and Rogers.

+    Flexible: Easily add or remove similarity measures to customize the analysis for your specific needs.

+    Similarity Matrices: The results are stored in similarity matrices, which can be used for further analysis or as inputs for other tasks.

+    Documentation: Detailed roxygen documentation to help users understand the functionality and easily modify the code to suit their needs.

 ## Source Code

 This code is written in **R** and is designed to run in the **terminal*.
 The project consists of the following scripts: